 - Kaiyo Grill and Sushi Bar – great sushi

 - Bob’s Bunz – breakfast, pastries, key lime pie

 While there are plenty of activities to keep you busy in Islamorada, we love making the island a base point and travel throughout the keys.
 One of our favorite activities is taking a road trip from Islamorada to Marathon or Key West for the day.
 It’s about 30 miles to Marathon or 80 miles to Key West from Amara Cay Resort.
 We make a few stops along the way.

 If you have children or love undersea life, the Florida Keys Aquarium Encounters is a great place to spend a few hours.
-Located in Marathon Florida at mile marker 53, the aquarium offers marine exhibits such as a coral reef tank, predator reef tank and touch tanks.
-Staff at the aquarium are knowledge about the marine species and it’s a great learning opportunity, especially for younger children.
+Located in Marathon Florida at mile marker 53 (about 30 miles from Islamorada), the aquarium offers marine exhibits such as a coral reef tank, predator reef tank and touch tanks.
+Staff at the aquarium are knowledgable about the marine species and it’s a great learning opportunity, especially for younger children.
 Make sure to pick up one of the local coupon books or guides to save a few dollars off per admission.

 Key West deserves its own guide which we will publish at a later time.
 However, on a day road trip to Key West from Islamorada we usually choose one stop for lunch and one afternoon activity.
 We love driving down to mile marker 0, or the southernmost point in Florida.